cloud-gov/pages-core/README.md

 ### Future goals

 After the initial proof of concept, development will focus on scalability by moving to the AWS platform, using S3 for publishing, SQS for managing the publishing queue, and running publishing tasks on separate servers.
+Enablement for other cloud platforms including Microsoft Azure will also be developed by way of community plugins to Federalist.

 Additional development will focus on improved collaboration features, such as built-in support for forking and merging branches for drafts of changes, and automatic configuration of Prose settings.